saltycrane/react-chained-modals-comparison/README.md

  - Display data from the server pre-filled in the user input boxes
- - Using the browser Back and Forward navigation should preserve the user's input
+ - Using the browser Back and Forward navigation should preserve the user's input Start to see a need for Redux here.
+Need to save modal state in parent component.
+   It works w/o Redux with limitations.
+If we navigate to the end of the modal chain, the state is lost.